Skip to content

 Unzip paths

-• Replace /path/to/ after -d with the directory where you want to extract the contents of the archive.
+• Replace /opt/ after -d with the directory where you want to extract the contents of the archive.

 4. Make the Cortex binary executable.